-Toy Industry Association (TIA) Statement on Flammability Requirements and Flame Resistant Substances in Toys
+Toy Industry Association (TIA) Statement on Flame Retardants

-Compliance with toy flammability requirements is almost always achieved by using materials that are inherently flame resistant and that meet the requirements found in the federally-mandated ASTM F963 toy safety standard.
+Toy manufacturers generally do not add flame-retardant chemicals to toys.
+Compliance with toy flammability requirements is almost always achieved by using materials that are inherently flame-resistant and that meet the requirements found in the federally-mandated ASTM F963 toy safety standard.

 This statement was reaffirmed by the Toy Industry Association in October 2016.